 Pro-tip: link your calendar with the news and notices, to make the news visible in two places!

-- Licenses & permits: ALWAYS make the most recent license and permit applications available on the website: this will save you many phone calls and many many sighs.
+- Licenses & permits: ALWAYS make the most recent license and permit applications available on the website: this will save you many phone calls and many many sighs!
+Digital services are becoming increasingly important, and many local government website design are able to incorporate payment portals and other digital services.

 Pro-tip: or, even easier, get HeyGov to put digital versions of your forms and license applications on the website: with a payment step and electronic signatures!

-- Agenda and minutes: we know you know that these documents are extremely important!
+- Agenda and minutes: we know you know that these documents are extremely important and local government website design are created for this task!
 So, just a friendly reminder to upload the latest copies to your website when you have it.

 Other items to update: